faytey/Diverse/README.md

-# Diverse: Multi-functional DeFi Project on Starknet
+# Diverse: Multi-functional DeFi Project on Starknet [Web Application](https://diverseprotocol.vercel.app)

 Diverse is a comprehensive DeFi project built on Starknet, offering a one-stop solution for various DeFi utilities.
 It encompasses a token swap with multi-token support, a lending and staking pool manager, a price feed section, and an NFT account manager.